2fast-team/2fast/README.md

 ## Privacy

-UWP: The app does not use any own telemetry functions apart from the standardised telemetry functions by Microsoft (crashes, install from which country, versions in use, etc.).
+UWP: The app does not use any own telemetry functions apart from the standardised telemetry functions by Microsoft (crashes, install from which country, versions in use, custom events etc.).

 ## Contact